SnappsiSnappes/Easy-vk-Spamer/README.md

 # Easy-vk-Spamer
-A free and open-source Vkontakte spammer.
+- A free and open-source Vkontakte spammer.
 Built-in parsers for your friends and Vkontakte groups.
-Targets are added to the target.txt file, and the main spammer works off that file. image
+- Targets are added to the target.txt file, and the main spammer works off that file. image
-The program launches your local Google Chrome.
-Only message sending is supported.
+- The program launches your local Google Chrome.
-If you need additional functionality, please contact me on Telegram.
+- message sending, adding new friends, send message only ones that have a birth day, parce your friends, parce any group.

 ### Instructions
 1. first way